-When we consider acne treatments, it’s important to distinguish between the different types of acne.
+When we consider acne and its treatments, it’s important to distinguish between the different types of acne.
 That’s because acne is a complex phenomenon comprised of at least ten types of inflammation, and its causes can vary wildly.
 Some acne types form as a result of the natural buildup of sebum and the subsequent inflammation by the notorious Propionibacterium acnes; other types of acne due to hormonal reasons, and yet another case of acne may be due to genetics, or infection by another type of bacteria (such as those of the Streptococcus and Staphylococcus strains).
 In short, the ailment determines the treatment, and not every cure is the proper fit for your case of acne.

 Known by its scientific name ascorbic acid and L-ascorbic acid, Vitamin C is a powerful antioxidant that has a wide variety of uses.
 It is an essential vitamin, which means that it is not produced by the human body and it has to be consumed through food or supplements.
 Vitamin C plays many several important roles in the human body, regulating a number of essential metabolic processes.